-As a public company with SEC reporting obligations, we are required to document and test our internal control procedures to satisfy the requirements of Section 404(b) of the Sarbanes-Oxley Act, which will require annual assessments by management of the effectiveness of our internal control over financial reporting beginning with the annual report for our fiscal year ended December 31, 2019.
+As a public company with SEC reporting obligations, we are required to document and test our internal control procedures to satisfy the requirements of Section 404(b) of the Sarbanes-Oxley Act, which requires annual assessments by management of the effectiveness of our internal control over financial reporting.
 We are an emerging growth company, and thus we are exempt from the auditor attestation requirement of Section 404(b) of Sarbanes-Oxley until such time as we no longer qualify as an emerging growth company.
-See also "We qualify as an emerging growth company, and any decision on our part to comply with reduced reporting and disclosure requirements applicable to emerging growth companies could make our common stock less attractive to investors."
-Regardless of whether we qualify as an emerging growth companies could make our common stock less attractive to investors."
-Regardless of whether we qualify as an emerging growth companies could make our common stock less attractive to investors."
-Regardless of whether we qualify as an emerging growth companies could make our common stock less attractive to investors."
-Regardless of whether we qualify as an emerging growth companies could make our common stock less attractive to investors."
+See also "We qualify as an emerging growth company, and disclosure requirements applicable to emerging growth companies could make our common stock less attractive to investors."
 Regardless of whether we qualify as an emerging growth company, we will still need to implement substantial internal control systems and procedures in order to satisfy the reporting requirements under the Exchange Act and applicable requirements.